Access Map: supported tokens & credential formats¶

 printf '%s' 'pat.example...' > ./harness.token

-kingfisher access-map harness ./harness.token --json-out harness.access-map.json
+kingfisher access-map harness ./harness.token --format json > harness.access-map.json

 Notes (Harness)¶